-It is surprising that by using the missing-matter problem as a starting point, one can account for the problem by postulating a new form of mass interactions, which has observable consequences in our immediate vicinity.
+It is surprising that using the missing matter problem as a starting point one can account for the problem by postulating a new form of mass interactions, which has observable consequences in our immediate vicinity.
 The predicted changes of planetary orbits also agree reasonably well with astronomical data and with theoretical predictions made in a completely different context.
-At this point, a legitimate question arises as to whether the model of rotor fields and forces aims at providing an alternative explanation for the advance of planetary orbits to the one currently accepted by the scientific community, i.e., the explanation forwarded by the theory of general relativity.
+At this point the question is legitimate, whether the model of rotor fields and forces aims at providing an alternative explanation for the advance of planetary orbits to the one currently accepted in the scientific community, i.e. the explanation forwarded by the concept of General Relativity.
 Strictly speaking, this question cannot be answered at present.
-We only show with this model that the question of the observed rotational velocities in distant galaxies may not be unrelated to the question of how planetary orbits are affected by the rotation of the sun.
-The question of whether the advance of mercury's orbit is caused by the rotation of solar mass or the distortion of the flat space--time geometry due to solar mass will have to be addressed in the future.
-However, it is quite astonishing that the fundamental constant governing one effect -- rotational velocities in galaxies -- is within a certain range, making it plausible that it may also govern the other effect: the rotation of planetary orbits.
+We show only with this model that the question of the observed rotational velocities in distant galaxies may not be unrelated to the question how planetary orbits are affected by the rotation of the sun.
+Whether it is the rotation of solar mass or the distortion of the flat space time geometry due to solar mass which causes the advance of mercury's orbit, will have to be addressed in the future.
+However, it is quite astonishing that the fundamental constant governing one effect - rotational velocities in galaxies - is within a range which makes it plausible that it may also govern the other effect - rotation of planetary orbits.

-If it is established that a relation between these two effects exists, then it seems possible that this model will open up astrophysics to a truly dynamical analysis of mass interactions in the same manner classical electrodynamics was made possible by the discovery of magnetic fields and their interactions.
+If it is established that there is indeed a relation between these two effects then it seems possible that this model will open up astrophysics to a truly dynamical analysis of mass interactions in the same way classical electrodynamics was made possible by the discovery of magnetic fields and their interactions.
 However, it cannot be expected at this point that the application of this model will be able to account for every astronomical observation of stellar dynamics without additional development.
-Moreover, as shown by the estimate of the effect of solar rotation, rotor fields arise from the orbital velocity of mass around the galactic center and the rotation of mass in individual stellar objects.
+Moreover, as the estimate of the effect of solar rotation showed, rotor fields arise due to orbital velocity of mass around the galactic centre and rotation of mass in individual stellar objects.
 In practice, this will lead to a large variability in the dynamics of individual galaxies.